 Q. Where can I complain against TV Channels or Broadcasters?

-A. You can file an online complaint or write a letter (in Hindi or English) to the secretary of the Broadcasting Content Complaints Council (BCCC), IBF India within 14 days of telecasted content, mentioning the breach of guidelines within the TV Programme of the concerned TV Channels or Broadcasters.
+A. You can file an online complaint or write a letter (in Hindi or English) to the secretary of the Broadcasting Content Complaints Council (BCCC), IBDF India within 14 days of telecasted content, mentioning the breach of guidelines within the TV Programme of the concerned TV Channels or Broadcasters.